Hierosoft/DeepFileFind-cs/README.md

 * Has features you need
 * Isn't annoying
-* Is GPL (free as in freedom, forever--redistribute modify according to the terms as you wish)
+* Is GPL (free as in freedom, forever--redistribute modify according to the terms as you wish).
+Full source code of original project is at <https://github.com/expertmm/DeepFileFind/releases>.

 --in other words, it's a program like nothing before it.